High-Quality Professional Learning

 - Reimagining Professional Learning Grants: Annual competitive grants that support the design of sustainable professional learning systems that lead to improved teacher practice and student learning.

-- Delaware Professional Learning Partners Guide: Guide to partner organizations who have the expertise and ability to provide the professional learning and coaching needed to help Delaware educators provide curriculum-aligned instruction in every classroom, every day.
-Details on the guide are included in this presentation.
+- Delaware Online Vendor Guide: Guide to partner organizations who have the expertise and ability to provide the professional learning and coaching needed to help Delaware educators provide curriculum-aligned instruction in every classroom, every day.
+The guide also includes students facing services such as high dosage tutoring, an online text repository, and digital math boosters.

 - Professional Development Management System (PDMS): Listing of professional development courses being offered by the DDOE and links to registration